MikeOG444/rink-tracker-pwa/cline_docs/refactoring-plan.md

   - Extracted the radius calculation logic into a separate function
   - Improved code organization and documentation

+- **2025-03-05**: Refactored `useRinkSearch.ts` to decompose it into smaller, focused hooks:
+  - Created `searchUtils.ts` with shared types, constants, and utility functions
+  - Created `useRinkSearchState()` hook to manage search-related state
+  - Created `useRinkSearchActions(map)` hook to handle search actions
+  - Created `useRinkSelection(map)` hook to handle rink selection
+  - Extracted `useDebounce` hook for debouncing search queries
+  - Refactored main hook to use all these smaller hooks with proper separation of concerns

 ### In Progress
-- Refactoring `useRinkSearch.ts` to decompose it into smaller, focused hooks
+- Refactoring `MapPage.tsx` to extract reusable hooks and components

 ### Issues and Blockers
 <!-- Document any issues or blockers encountered -->